 Pine Village is a tiny town located in the state of Indiana.
 With a population of 211 people and just one neighborhood, Pine Village is the 463rd largest community in Indiana.
-Pine Village has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Pine Village was built prior to World War II, making it one of the older and more historic towns in the country.

 Unlike some towns, Pine Village isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Pine Village are a mix of both white- and blue-collar jobs.
-Overall, Pine Village is a town of sales and office workers, production and manufacturing workers, and service providers.
-There are especially a lot of people living in Pine Village who work in office and administrative support (17.21%), management occupations (14.75%), and sales jobs (9.84%).
+Overall, Pine Village is a town of service providers, sales and office workers, and production and manufacturing workers.
+There are especially a lot of people living in Pine Village who work in office and administrative support (18.11%), healthcare suport services (16.54%), and management occupations (13.39%).

 Also of interest is that Pine Village has more people living here who work in computers and math than 95% of the places in the US.